Statik Selektah: Life and career

 Statik Selektah was born on January 23, 1982, in Lawrence, Massachusetts.
 He was introduced to music at a young age, experimenting with his parents' eight-track machine, cassette recorders, and turntable.
 By middle school, he was already DJing school functions, but he was inspired to be a professional DJ after hearing DJ Premier and Funkmaster Flex scratch and mix records on Hot 97 in New York City.
 Statik began doing radio at Phillips Exeter Academy's WPEA, where he also occasionally DJ'd some of the Afro-Latino Society Parties.
 Naming himself DJ Statik, (the "Selektah" came later after hearing a local reggae artist say it unconsciously) he began to start to DJ at clubs and private parties up and down the New England Coast.
 In 2000, Selektah moved back to Massachusetts from New Hampshire to pursue an audio production degree at Boston's New England Institute of Art.
 Around this time, Statik started to put out his own mixtape series titled "Spell My Name Right."
 In 2003, Statik created ShowOff Marketing, which has had clients such as Reebok, G-Unit Records, Virgin Records, Capital, Universal Records, Puff Daddy's Vote or Die campaign and many others.
 In 2006, Statik Selektah made Showoff into a record label and put out Termanology's Out the Gate as the labels first release.
 In 2007, Statik released his first LP, titled Spell My Name Right, and came out with a second Stick 2 the Script in 2009.
 In 2010, Statik Selektah dropped another album 100 Proof: The Hangover which reached 37 on Billboard's Heatseeker Albums Chart.
 Besides dropping his own albums, he also has produced on many other artist's projects.
 Statik currently has a show on Thursday nights on Eminem's Shade 45 XM/Sirus Radio Station.

 In 2009, Statik Selektah appeared on Grand Theft Auto: Episodes from Liberty City, featured as a DJ on the hip hop radio station The Beat 102.7.

 While recording with rapper Freeway on Ustream, he announced a song off his next album, Population Control, called "Groupie Love" which features Mac Miller.
 This track was included on the final release of the album in 2011.

 Since 2015, the publishing interest of Statik Selektah's catalog has been represented by Reservoir Media Management.

 In May 2017, Statik announced with Billboard that he signed a management deal with Roc Nation plus announcing his eighth studio album titled 8.
 It was later released on December 8, 2017.

 On November 27, 2020, Statik released his ninth studio album titled The Balancing Act featuring collaborations with Joey Badass, Black Thought and Bun B.

+On December 13, 2024, Statik released his tenth studio album titled Once in a Blue Moon featuring collaborations with Kota the Friend, Logic, and Phearnone.